xcart/xc5-manual/en/general_setup/index.md

 *   {% link "Migration from X-Cart 4 to X-Cart 5" ref_EntIT03c %}
 *   {% link "Installation guide" ref_VG5mIoLT %}
 *   {% link "Activating your license" ref_qwhmJtqW %}
-*   {% link "Changing the domain name" ref_P12xhEF6 %}
-*   {% link "Changing the domain name if you are using Bluehost as domain name registrar" ref_PVcLZCAC %}
 *   {% link "Installing and activating modules" ref_0fGEpvrh %}
 *   {% link "Сonfiguring your server to run scheduled X-Cart tasks" ref_lLqNzAaq %}
 *   {% link "What to do if your store says «We are deploying new changes» and you cannot access it" ref_3zSHgdQk %}